donate110/Rettiwt-API/README.md

 #### Notes:

 - For for hot-swapping in case of using `FetcherService`, the setters are accessed from the `config` object as `config.apiKey = ...`, `config.proxyUrl = ...`, etc.

+## Data serialization

+The data returned by all functions of `Rettiwt` are complex objects, containing non-serialized fields like `raw`.
+In order to get JSON-serializable data, all data objects returned by `Rettiwt` provide a function `toJSON()` which converts the data into a serializable JSON, whose type is described by their respective interfaces i.e, `ITweet` for `Tweet`, `IUser` for `User` and so on.

+For handling and processing of data returned by the functions, it's always advisable to serialize them using the `toJSON()` function.

 ## Features